 Bacurano is the closest and most accessible beach in Playas del Este, though not necessarily the best.

-You can go to any beach in Playas del Este by taxi or bus (not recommended).
+You can go to any beach in Playas del Este by taxi or bus (not recommended, except if it is a Viazul-type bus).
 You can rent a taxi for a roundtrip from Old Havana to Playas del Este for about 15-20 USD.
 If you are renting a car in Cuba or hiring one of those famous classic cars of Cuba, the drive will be pretty easy.

 The Best Nude Beaches in Cuba

 Cuba may be knee-deep in astounding beaches and droves of tourists.
-Still, the locals have not come to terms with the idea of walking around in the nude.
+Still, the locals have not come to terms with walking around in the nude.

 The government, however, has tried to accommodate foreigners that like keeping things natural and well-aired by making considerable efforts to separate foreigners from locals.
 And although this initiative may not be the best, it has allowed for a few nude beaches on the island.